Division Links

 FAQs

-Use this chart to explore different levels of emissions controls and reductions applied to area sources.
-Note that this chart only applies to area sources; nonroad mobile, onroad mobile, and point sources are not displayed.
+Use this interactive chart to explore different levels of emissions controls and reductions applied to area sources.
+Note that this chart only applies to area sources; nonroad mobile, onroad mobile, and point sources are not displayed and only to VOC emissions.
+Similar rules exist to reduce NOx emissions but are not included in this chart.

 • Potential to Be Controlled: These emissions sources are not yet subject to emissions control measures or have the potential to be further controlled.